rali-udem/benchie_fl/README.md

 ```
 This means that this particular OIE triple will be evaluated w.r.t. the sentence with `sent_id=19` in the golden annotations file.

+## Guidelines

+Guidelines presented in the paper are distributed for both annotation of sentences and matching of extraction-annotation pairs.

 ## License

 The software framework is licensed according to the license for academic or non-profit organization noncommercial research use only.
-Details are provided in the [license file](ref) and in the header of each source code file.
+Details are provided in the [license file](https://github.com/rali-udem/benchie_fl/blob/main/LICENSE.txt) and in the header of each source code file.
 The data is under the non-restrictive [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Citing
 If you use BenchIE for your research, please cite the following paper: